The Crazy Eddie Fraud

 How do I cheat thee, let me count the ways

 In fiscal year 1986, we had already artificially inflated our earnings by $2,000,000 from fictitious sales resulting from the Panama Pump scheme ($1,500,000 million from the Panama bank drafts and $500,000 in currency from safe deposit boxes).
 The $200,000 sale to another retailer inflated comparable store sales but did not inflate our reported profits, since the merchandise was sold at cost.
-We inflated our profits by overstating our reported profits and understating our accounts payable (amounts owed to vendors).
+We inflated our profits by overstating our reported inventory and understating our accounts payable (amounts owed to vendors).
 Fraudulently increasing the value of inventories and fraudulently decreasing liabilities such as accounts payable inflates reported income or understates reported losses.

 Cozying up with a major vendor